melihkorkmaz/js-library-starterkit/README.md

-# Javascript Library Boilerplate
+# Javascript Library Starter Kit
-It's a boilerplate to start to develop any kind of javascript libraries.
+It's a starter kit to start to develop any kind of javascript libraries.
 It can build output for min.js, js, css and min.css.

 ## Features
 - Babel compiler for ES6 features.